rerun-io/rerun/design/space_views.md

 One could imagine that we would have heuristics that generate a Data Blueprint for boxes that creates a bar chart from 1-D tensors.

 ##### On why 2D and 3D views shouldn't be the same
-In the early prototype 2D and 3D Space Views were separate since they would use different renderers - 3D Space Views were driven by `three-d`, 2D Space Views by egui directly.
+In the early prototype 2D and 3D Views were separate since they would use different renderers - 3D Views were driven by `three-d`, 2D Views by egui directly.
 With the advent or `re_renderer`, this distinction was no longer necessary and indeed a hindrance.
 Like most modern renderer, `re_renderer` does not distinguish 2D and 3D rendering at a fundamental level (albeit we might add some limited awareness in the future) since shader, hardware acceleration and